pactus-project/docs/content/get-started/pactus-daemon.md

 {{< callout type="warning" >}}
 <b>Wallet seed is important</b>
 <br><br>
-      Keep your wallet seed phrase private and secure.
+Always keep a *paper backup* of your seed phrase in a safe and secure location.
-      If someone else gains access to your seed phrase, they can control your wallet and funds.
+If someone gains access to your seed phrase, they can gain full control over your wallet and funds.
 {{< /callout >}}

 The working directory contains: